 Another important requirement the FDA has outlined for listeria prevention is ensuring that all employees, in both maintenance and food production, follow the same cleaning protocols.
 Ensuring that everyone follows strict hygiene measures will help to reduce the spread of listeria and other bacteria significantly, and should contamination occur, it should then be easily traceable.

 Employees who clean the drain systems should not touch or handle food in any capacity without changing their uniforms and protective gear, thoroughly washing and sanitizing their hands, and putting on clean gloves.
 All of this is essential, as listeria can cling to their clothing and end up spreading if they do not take the correct precautions before handling food products or other equipment.

-Having the right floor drain in your food facility is essential to prevent the spread of bacteria and illnesses such as listeria.
 To ensure the safest possible food production, the FDA has defined specific requirements that a floor drain needs to meet in a food processing facility.
-The drainage systems in these facilities need to be sanitary, easy to clean, and capable of large flow rates to prevent flooding, to name just a few features.
+A drainage system needs to be sanitary, easy to clean, and capable of heavy flow rates to prevent flooding.

-Slot Drain is very easy to clean, with specialized cleaning instruments, clean-in-place, and even self-flushing options available to make cleaning and sanitation a breeze.
-Slot Drain is an incredibly durable system that can handle flow rates of up to 33 grams per minute, and up to 10,000 pounds of weight.
+The FoodSafe Drains slot drain is very easy to clean, with specialized cleaning instruments, clean-in-place (CIP) considerations, and even self-flushing options available to make cleaning and sanitation a breeze.

 The slot drain system is incredibly durable and can handle flow rates of up to 27 gallons per minute (GPM) per linear foot.